chrisdickinson/boltzshopper/exercises/upgrading/problem.md

 Eventually you'll want to upgrade to a newer version of the Boltzmann scaffolding, or to turn a particular Boltzmann feature on or off.

+This lesson created a scaffold project in "upgrading/" in your current working directory.
+You should `cd upgrading/` now.

 Let's turn the status endpoint _off_, while turning JWT functionality _on_.
 To do so, you can run **either** of the following commands: